-Rockets with lines attached were fired to the ships, and then a Bosun’s Chair was pulled aboard and used to rescue crew members
+Rockets with lines attached were fired to the ships, and then a Breeches Buoy was pulled aboard and used to rescue crew members.

 In 2009, the Society received a grant from the Commonwealth Government to restore the Inverloch Rocket Shed.

 The Shed has now been restored to Heritage standards.